The price you paid for your plane ticket is not the same as the person sitting next to you.

 Your shoes!
 There was an unwritten rule in banking, that if you wanted to judge a client’s wealth, just look at his shoes.
 You were unaware.
 You forgot to polish your shoes and even trudged through the mud on your way through town.

-Dynamic pricing is a method of maximising profit margins by basing prices on the customer’s propensity to pay, taking into account a gamut of data points.
+Dynamic pricing is a method of maximizing profit margins by basing prices on the customer’s propensity to pay, taking into account a gamut of data points.
 There is not a single way to go about this, but rather, a realm of possibilities that can be considered depending on the industry, data, and desired results.
-Industries include travel, entertainment, hospitality, retail and even finance.
+Industries include travel, entertainment, hospitality, retail, and even finance.
 You can find applications in many more industries.
-These are all examples where demand can be actively monitored, correlated with historical data and used to increase margins.
+These are all examples where demand can be actively monitored, correlated with historical data, and used to increase margins.
 Prices change according to demand, but also according to predicted demand.
 AI, or more precisely, machine learning is used for the most advanced cases.

 From an economics perspective, this is a simple concept.
 Think back to Econ 101; what was the first thing the Professor presented?
 It was probably Supply and Demand.
 The basic premise is that price is determined by the market.
-More precisely, competing forces find a balance between consumer’s willingness to pay and the supplier’s efficiency in providing goods and services.
+More precisely, competing forces find a balance between consumers’ willingness to pay and the supplier’s efficiency in providing goods and services.
 Both parties should feel satisfied with the price.
 Theory, however, can only tell you so much about reality.
-The supply and demand curve shows that an increase in price, hold for veblen goods, results in decreased demand.
+The supply and demand curve shows that an increase in price, hold for Veblen goods, results in decreased demand.
 There are still clients at this higher rate.
 Calculating the chances a buyer will forego a purchase because of a rate increase allows sellers to adapt the price to each individual customer.
 After all, businesses want to maximize their profits.

 Appsilon has worked on projects like this, namely for B2B clients.
 A particular application that stands out was for a very large equipment manufacturer.
-Prices were based not only on the client’s history, but also the order size and the predicted life time value.
+Prices were based not only on the client’s history but also the order size and the predicted lifetime value.

 You may have recently purchased a new vehicle.
 Unless it was a Tesla, you negotiated on the price.
 This is a prime example of price elasticity, where both parties actively find a price equilibrium.
 Both sides want to come to a price that benefits them.
 The salesman knows how much the car must go for in order to make a profit.
-An educated buyer can see the MSRP (Manufacturer’s Suggested Retail Price) on the window, but also knows what the average price paid was.
+An educated buyer can see the MSRP (Manufacturer’s Suggested Retail Price) on the window but also knows what the average price paid was.
 After some back and forth, a price is found that satisfies everyone.

 This has been going on for decades, but online shopping looks different than it did ten years ago.
 The quote you see on a vehicle or advertisement varies widely.
-You are no longer a hard working engineer who was marginalized because they walked through a puddle.
-Today, the price you are quoted is based on data such as your willingness to pay, your preferences, financial status and more.
+You are no longer a hard-working engineer who was marginalized because they walked through a puddle.
+Today, the price you are quoted is based on data such as your willingness to pay, your preferences, financial status, and more.

 The advent of social media has led to an increase in attention directed at oneself.
 Millennials have even been called the ‘Me’ generation.
 Customers, young and old, have begun to expect highly personalized experiences.
 Advertisers have been trying to find out who their material is being shown to they could measure retention and ROI (Return on Investment).
 Billboards target a certain region, taking into account the traffic that drives by this.
 You can intuitively understand that unless you are selling a utility or public service, this approach brings little more than empty talk.
 Internet advertisers, especially those who use social networks in combination with their data, can create user segments made of 1.
 You are your own segment.
-Your preferences, likes, desires, behavior, and socioeconomic information is used to create a refined profile.
-You are shown products that reflect your needs and wants, and not those of your neighbor.
+Your preferences, likes, desires, behavior, and socioeconomic information are used to create a refined profile.
+You are shown products that reflect your needs and wants and not those of your neighbor.

 Being offered a product that you actually want is nice.
 You’ll even be pleasantly surprised sometimes.
 It is only logical to take the data collected and apply it to prices.
 Herein lies the secret sauce of dynamic pricing.
 Machine learning (and deep learning) or AI, as portrayed in the media, is only as useful as the data it feeds on.
-As such, fine grained data make for refined insights.
-Such data can be used to train a model that help fill in the missing information or behavior of customers who are less active on social media.
+As such, fine-grained data make for refined insights.
+Such data can be used to train a model that helps fill in the missing information or behavior of customers who are less active on social media.

 Why would a company charge you more?
 Well, for starters, because you can afford it.
 There is a maximum price we will pay for a given product.
-It varies based on the time and place, but also on our needs and recently, desires.
+It varies based on the time and place, but also on our needs and recent, desires.
 Another reason for such changes in price, namely discounted prices, is to increase customer retention and loyalty.
 Lastly, certain businesses have sunk costs that they would rather cove.
 It’s better not to lose money than to make money.
 Let us know if you think your business could benefit from dynamic pricing and make sure you aren’t leaving money on the table.